FFICM Final MCQ

 Documentation for your exam entry and results

-- Information on your exam: On registering for your examination, you will receive an automatic confirmation of your booking.
-Two to three weeks before your exam (or earlier if there is an extended public holiday between the booking window closing and the examination date), you will receive an email from the College with information on the process for sitting your exam online with TestReach, including the choice of start times for the examination.
+- Information on your exam: Approximately two weeks before your exam (or earlier if there is an extended public holiday between the booking window closing and the examination date), you will receive an email from TestReach to explain the steps you need to take in preparation for your exam, including the choice of start times for the examination.
 Your email address will be the unique identifier on the online platform.
-All subsequent communication will be sent to your directly by email from TestReach.

 - Guidance: Guidance interviews are not provided on failure of the FFICM Final MCQ.